Ystrad: Post-industrial period

-The post-industrial transformation of Ystrad, like many former mining communities, has involved adapting to economic diversification and regeneration efforts.
-The village has retained its strong community character, with facilities such as the Rhondda Sports Centre serving the wider area.
-The landscape has gradually recovered from the intensive industrial activity of the mining era, with former colliery sites landscaped and repurposed, contributing to the area's transition from its industrial past to its modern identity as a residential community within the South Wales valleys.
+Former colliery sites have been cleared, landscaped and repurposed.
+The Bodringallt Colliery site was cleared and the land has since been used for recreational purposes.
+The nearby Gelligaled Park, which occupies former industrial land, is the location of the Rhondda Sports Centre and provides open space for the community.

 Geography and layout

 Looking across the glacial valley of Cwm Cesig, just outside Ystrad, where narrow footpaths trace the contours of the steep-sided slopes.

 As a community and ward, Ystrad contains the neighbouring district of Gelli.
 The village lies in the Rhondda Fawr valley, which was formed by glacial action during the last ice age when slow-moving glaciers gouged out the deep, U-shaped valley that exists today.
 Like other valleys in the area, the Rhondda displays the characteristic U-shaped cross-section typical of glaciated valleys, with steep sides and a relatively flat floor.

 The village is long and narrow, built along a main road where most amenities can be found, with a series of smaller residential streets branching off into the steep valley sides.
 This linear development pattern is characteristic of South Wales valley settlements, where the challenging topography constrains urban growth to follow the valley floor.
 The majority of the housing stock consists of the classic South Wales valleys terraces with infills of newer builds.

 The Rhondda Fawr River runs through the village, separating it from Gelli on the southern bank.
 The river has its source at Ffynnon y Gwalciau at an elevation of about 544 metres above sea level and flows down through the valley, passing through Ystrad as part of its journey towards its confluence with the River Taff.